Michel Shane

-Michel Shane (born October 8, 1955) is a film producer and co-founder of Hand Picked Films.
+Michel Shane (born October 8, 1955) is a Canadian-American film producer and co-founder of Hand Picked Films.
 He is best known for receiving an executive producer credit on Catch Me If You Can and I, Robot along with his business partner Anthony Romano.
-Currently, he is working on a documentary titled 21 Miles Malibu, which will be released in late 2021.
+He also worked on a documentary titled 21 Miles in Malibu, which was released in 2023.